frazerlinscott/ChatterBox/README.md

 ### LoginComponent Class:

 #### Properties:
 - `userpwd`: An object with two properties: `username` and `pwd`.
-These properties presumably represent the input values of a login form.
+These properties represent the input values of a login form.

 #### Methods:
 - `loginfunc()`: This function is triggered to log in a user.
 It makes a POST HTTP request to the "/login" endpoint of the backend, passing in the user's credentials.
 After the request, the response is processed, and based on the response, the function either saves user data to the session storage and redirects to the 'account' page or shows an alert if the login attempt is unsuccessful.
-- `creatfunc()`: This function is for navigating to the 'create-user' route, presumably to allow a user to create an account.
+- `creatfunc()`: This function is for navigating to the 'create-user' route, to allow a user to create an account.

 ## Create User Component Class: